bmdragos/CodeCartographer-Swift/README.md

 **Swift Static Analyzer for AI Coding Assistants**

 CodeCartographer is an MCP server that gives AI assistants deep understanding of Swift codebases.
-It provides 36 analysis tools for code quality, refactoring, and migration planning.
+It provides 39 analysis tools for code quality, refactoring, semantic search, and migration planning.

 ## Quick Start